Subscribe

 TL;DR

-We’ve already told you how generative artificial intelligence (Gen AI) compares to traditional AI and what pros and cons the technology has.
-The ITRex generative AI consulting team has also delved into Gen AI’s use cases across several industries, including healthcare, retail, and supply chains.
+Over the past few months, we’ve already told you how generative artificial intelligence (Gen AI) compares to traditional AI and what pros and cons the technology has.
+The ITRex generative AI consulting team has also delved into Gen AI use cases across several industries, including healthcare, life sciences, banking, retail, and supply chains.

 Additionally, we’ve evaluated the cost of building artificial intelligence systems, infrastructure and all, and zoomed in on machine learning (ML) costs, calculating the expenses associated with preparing training data, fine-tuning models, and deploying ML-powered solutions.